 Why Choose This Major?

-- Because as aptly stated by C. Everett Koop “Health care matters to some of us some of the time but public health matters to all of us all of the time.”
-What is Public Health?
-Association of Schools of Public Health, 2008.
+As aptly stated by C. Everett Koop, “Health care matters to some of us some of the time but public health matters to all of us all of the time.”

 What is the admission process?

 New students interested in this program should indicate their choice on their University Admissions Application.
 Current University students can change to Public Health by following the university college transfer process.